DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-10-11-updating-information-about-bursaries-and-scholarships.md

 ---
-title: Updating bursary and scholarship information
+title: Updating information about bursaries and scholarships
 description: We updated the bursary and scholarship information following the publication of funding information for the academic year 2023 to 2024
 date: 2022-10-11
 related: